pexip/os-onnx/community/readme.md

 * Announce meeting agenda and minutes after each meeting, on their SIG mailing list and/or Slack channel
 * Ensure the SIG's mailing list is archived (i.e on GitHub)
 * Report activity in overall ONNX community meetings
-* Participate in release planning meetings, retrospective, etc (if relevant)
+* Participate in release planning meetings, retrospectives, etc (if relevant)
 * Actively triage issues, PRs, test failures, etc. related to code and tests owned by the SIG
 * Use the above forums as the primary means of working, communicating, and collaborating, as opposed to private emails and meetings

 #### Decision making

 When it is time to formalize the work-product from a SIG, votes are taken from every contributor who participates in the SIG.
 The list of active contributors is determined by the one (or two) SIG leads to ensure that only those who have actively participated in the SIG can vote.
-At this time there is no restrictions on how many contributors from any one Member Company can participate (and hence vote).
+At this time there are no restrictions on how many contributors from any one Member Company can participate (and hence vote).
 The Steering Committee will monitor how the community behaves and apply constraints if needed in the future.

 While most work shouldn’t require expensive coordination with other SIGs, there will be efforts (features, refactoring, etc.) that cross SIG boundaries.
 In this case, it is expected that the SIGs coordinate with each other and come to mutually agreed solutions.
 In some cases, it may make sense to form a Working Group for joint work.
 Cross-SIG coordination will naturally require more time and implies a certain amount of overhead.
 This is intentional to encourage changes to be well encapsulated whenever possible.